 - Scoop out the kiwifruit and avocado and add them to the blender.

-- Top up the blender to about half way up the jug with your ‘milk’ of choice, add a few drops of a good stevia like this if you like it a bit sweeter without destructive sugar (strongly linked to inflammation throughout the body, including in the skin).
+- Top up the blender to about half way up the jug with your ‘milk’ of choice, add a few drops of a good stevia like this if you like it a bit sweeter without destructive sugar (strongly linked to inflammation throughout the body, including in the skin with acne).

 - Blend it all up on high until everything is smooth, pour yourself a glass and sit back and enjoy the creamy taste of this anti-aging smoothie.